digint/btrbk/README.md

     # btrbk snapshot home

-Example: host-initiated backup on fileserver
+Example: Host-initiated Backup on Fileserver
 --------------------------------------------

 Let's say you have a fileserver at "myserver.mydomain.com" where you